DonMMK/Drones-against-Malaria-and-Dengue/Read/README.md

-- TO DO, install QGIS and play with image -> develop VI and original image, Laballing, for pix4d.
+- TO DO after meeting, install QGIS and play with image -> develop VI and original image, Laballing, for pix4d.
 Then import the ortho into gis tool and region of interest and polygon / pixelwise labelling.

 - for image processing many avaible. for spot spraying hard to find papers.